isobit/arduino-nats/README.md

 ## Features

 * Header-only library
-* Compatible with WiFi-cabable Arduinos, [Particle Photon / Spark Core](https://www.particle.io/) devices, and even the ESP8266 (if using the Arduino extension)
+* Compatible with Ethernet and WiFi-cabable Arduinos, [Particle Photon / Spark Core](https://www.particle.io/) devices, and even the ESP8266 (if using the Arduino extension)
 * Familiar C++ object-oriented API, similar usage to the official NATS client APIs

 ## Installation
-Just download `nats.hpp` and include it in your main `ino` file.
+Just download `arduino-nats.h` and include it in your main `ino` file.

 ## API